Am I now ready to get registered?

 Stage 1: Submitting your NDIS application

 To understand your NDIS registration requirements you will already have partly submitted your application.
-This is your ‘initial scope of audit’.
+This will have provided you with your ‘initial scope of audit’ i.e. what requirements you need to meet.
 While this initial application may have lapsed (after 60 days of inactivity) you should now be ready to complete the whole application, especially your evidence on how you meet these requirements, on the Commission’s portal.

-After you submit your full online application, you should receive an ‘initial scope of audit’ document by email from the NDIS Commission, summarising the registration requirements that apply to your organisation.
+After you submit your full online application, you should receive an ‘initial scope of audit’ document by email from the NDIS Commission.
+This will summarise the registration requirements that apply to your organisation.
 Hopefully your audit requirements have not changed since you partly registered earlier.

 Stage 2: Selecting an approved quality auditor